i2bc/SURFMAP/README.md

 <a id="ref-6"></a>

 > (6) Mezei, M. A New Method for Mapping Macromolecular Topography.
 J. Mol.
 Graph.
 Model 2003, 21 (5), 463−472.

+# Licence

+This project is under the MIT License terms.
+Please have a look at the LICENSE file for more details.